breezey12/tappt/README.md

 When you search for a URL that hasn't already been transcribed, it will take about 7x the running length (as of 5/4/2015) to transcribe/index it, then search it.
 This means that if the YouTube is one minute long, it will take seven minutes before you get a result.

+MASSIVE CAVEAT:  If the speech in the video has music under it, is mumbled, has a strong accent, or even a moderate amount of reverb/echo, it will take much longer than 7x, possibly longer than 30x.

 ### Feedback and Contributions

 Please create Github issues if you have any feedback or feature requests!
 Also, this is a hyper-maintained project, so please fork and pull request at will; we will respond.
 Lotsa issues over there →→→ :-)